BigDaMa/DS1EDP/README.md

 Extent of Data Collection and Storage

 For the usage of our websites the registration of your personal data is not necessary in general.
 For BigDaMa to fulfil requested services, we require personal data in some cases.
-This applies especially for the individual replying to e-mails, provision of special services, applications, and for the course registration with our DIMA registration tool.
+This applies especially for the individual replying to e-mails, provision of special services, applications, and for the course registration with our grading.
 We will follow the principle of minimum necessary data request.
 If you entrust us with the supply of a service, we will only register and store your personal data as required for the supply of the service.

 Collection and Storage of Usage Data